 - Fredericksburg Food Access Forum: Facilitates regular connections among organizations working on food access and food security.

 After operating for five years as a program of the George Washington Regional Commission in Planning District 16, VCFC was established as a nonprofit in 2015.
-VCFC has offered SNAP and nutrition incentives at farmers markets across PD 16 for over ten years and in Prince William County for the last five years.
+VCFC has offered SNAP and nutrition incentives at farmers markets across PD 16 for more than 11 years and in Prince William County for the last six years.